Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-If you are experiencing slow drainage, there is likely an issue with your private sewer lateral.
-Many times, it is caused by offset joints, root blockages, or grease blockages in your sewer lateral.
+Slow drainage is most often caused by an issue with your private side sewer pipe (lateral), such as offset joints, or inside blockages caused by roots or grease.
 The District has a Lateral Replacement Grant Program that can help you pay for a significant share of the cost for qualifying applications.
-If neighbors are having similar slow drainage, there is a chance that there is a problem in the public sewer main.
-For service call the district at 415-259-2949.
+If neighbors are having similar slow drainage, there may be a problem within the public sewer pipes.
+For service call the District at 415-259-2949.
 If neighbors are not having a problem, you may need to call a plumbing company.

-The property owner is responsible for the side sewer (lateral) pipe that runs from the building to the public sanitary sewer main.
-This includes both the portion on private property and the portion located beneath the sidewalk and street up to, and including, the connection point where the lateral connects to the public sanitary sewer main.
+Property owners are responsible for the side sewer pipe (lateral) that extends from the building to the public sewer pipeline.
+This includes both the portion within private property and the portion located beneath the sidewalk and street up to, and including where the lateral connects to the public sewer pipeline.

 Sewer permits are required for the following:

-Please refer to Regulations and Forms for an "Application for Private Sewer Connection Permit and Requirements" or call the Ross Valley Sanitary District at 415-259-2949 for more information.
+Please refer to Regulations and Forms for an "Application for Private Sewer Connection Permit and Requirements" or call the District at 415-259-2949 for more information.

-When digging to make sewer repairs, it is very important to know where other utilities are located so that damage can be avoided.
+Before making any sewer repair, always know where other utility lines are located BEFORE you begin digging so that damage can be avoided.
 Most utility companies belong to a locating service called Underground Service Alert (USA).
-When you contact USA at 800-227-2600, or 811, they will notify the utility companies that you are planning to dig and come out (free of charge) to mark the location of utility lines.
+Contact USA at 800-227-2600, or at 811 and they will notify the appropriate utility companies to come out (free of charge) to mark the location of existing utility lines before you dig.

 The District has two main types of sewer structures:

-The District repairs broken side sewer connections to mains and sewer mains that are broken by private contractors or utilities (MMWD, page&E, Public Works, etc.).
+The District repairs private sewer lateral connections to sewer pipelines that are broken by private contractors or utilities (MMWD, PG&E, Public Works, etc.).
 The contractor or utility is responsible for notifying the District immediately.
 Residents should call the District at 415-259-2949.
-It is important that you are prepared to provide the address or location, pipe size, length of broken pipe, and pipe material so that the dispatched crew will have the proper supplies to repair the pipe.
+It is important that you are prepared to provide the address or location, pipe size, length of broken pipe, and pipe material so +the dispatched crew will have the proper supplies to repair the pipe.